hyperdriveguy/OpenGospel/README.md

 It was inspired by the application "Gospel Library".
 Sadly, Gospel Library does not have a GNU/Linux port.
 That's why I started this project.
 The goal of this project is to bring an open source and redistributable set of scriptures that works on Unix-like systems.

+### Who made OpenGospel?
+OpenGospel was originally made by hyperdriveguy, but this fork is made by me, MarshmellowTechnology.
+There are many more contributors.

 ### What Operating Systems will it work on?
 In theory, anything that works with Python and GTK 3.
 OpenGospel has only been tested on a variety of GNU/Linux distributions, Including: